Using 15 Icons in Notion: Visual Communication, Categorization, and Customization of Notes and Pages

 - Calendar: Signify date-specific notes or scheduled events.
 It visually distinguishes time-based information.

 - Folder: Organize pages or notes into folders.
-This icon simplifies navigation and helps you locate content quickly.
+This icon simplifies navigation and helps locate content quickly.

 - Link: Indicates a hyperlink or external reference.
 It informs users that clicking the icon will take them to another resource.